List of Services

 The Violence Against Women Act (VAWA) is a landmark piece of legislation that sought to improve criminal justice and community-based responses to domestic violence, dating violence, sexual assault and stalking in the United States.

 Despite being authorized by the Violence Against Women Act, men and women may both self-petition.
 You may qualify if: your spouse is a U.S. citizen or legal permanent resident and he or she battered or abused you or your child (under 21 years old).

-Deferred action is a discretionary grant of relief by DHS.
+Deferred Action for Childhood Arrivals, is a discretionary grant of relief by DHS.

 It can be granted to individuals who are in removal proceedings, who have final orders of removal, or who have never been in removal proceedings.
 Individuals who have deferred action status can apply for employment authorization and are in the U.S. under color of law.

 Filing immigration petitions or applications often requires paying a filing fee.